Chick92/powerbank_instructions_mk12/README.md

 SSH into the device and enter the following:

-$ sudo nmcli con mod "Wired connection 1" ipv4.method manual ipv4.addr 192.168.XXX.YYY/24
+$ sudo nmcli con mod "Wired connection 1" ipv4.method manual ipv4.addr "192.168.XXX.YYY/24"

 where XXX.YYY represent the specific ip address and subnet you wish the device to have, e.g 192.168.50.102

+The speach marks are part of the syntax, enter the above as it is typed out!

+The system must be rebooted for the changes to take effect -

+$ sudo reboot now

 # Adding Additional Sensors / Software